ariacom/Seal-Report/README.md

 * **Report Tasks:** Define tasks to perform your batch operations (data load, excel load, backup, data processing, etc.) or to trigger procedures from external assemblies.
 * **No SQL Data Sources:**
 Fill up your source Data Tables from your own code and display them in a report.
-* **HTML Rendering using Razor engine**: Use the power of HTML5 in the report result (JQuery Tabs, Tables sorting and filtering).
+* **HTML Rendering using Razor engine**: Use the power of HTML5 in the report result (Bootstrap layout, Responsiveness, Tables sorting and filtering).
 Customize your report presentation in HTML with the Razor engine parsing.
 * **Web Report Server**: Publish and edit your reports on the web (requires Internet Information Server 7 or 8 with MVC4).
 * **Task scheduler**: Schedule your report executions and generate results in folders or send them by emails (integrated with the Windows Tasks Scheduler).
 * **Low TCO (total cost of ownership)**: The product is designed for minimal ongoing maintenance.